PerlinWarp/YearOfAI/README.md

 Watched Statistics lectures.
 Made more XGBoost models, created and backtested many more models and added more features to my model creator.

+#### Day 74 - 31th of March
+Watched lectures on Autocorrelation, learned about how variance estimates are different for autocorrelated data.
+Tested data for auto correletion.
+Reran my auto model generator and backtester on ETH.